I USED TO BE AFRAID

 Being alone can be scary, but you can always find comfort in unexpected places.

 In this beautifully crafted book, a girl discovers that what seems scary at first can often become something wonderful.

-Bank Street College of Education Best Book of 2015
+Bank Street College of Education Best Books of 2015

 starred review/Publishers Weekly

 “Visually dramatic...
 Seeger uses striking acrylic hues, chunky shapes, and a resolute voice to suggest that fears (even those involving big brothers) can be overcome...
 This book suggests big determination.”